berkeley-scf/tutorial-parallelization/index.md

 author: Christopher Paciorek
 ---

+# Parallel processing in Python, R, MATLAB, and C/C++

 ## 1 This tutorial

 This tutorial covers the use of parallelization (on either one machine or multiple machines/nodes) in Python, R, MATLAB and C/C++.
 Please click on the links above for material specific to each language.